-I had lunch with a writer friend recently who has finished her novel and is preparing to query agents.
-She is understandably nervous about putting her work out into the world and is working really hard to get everything (synopsis, query letter) as good as it can be.
+I had lunch with a writer friend a while back who had finished her novel and was preparing to query agents.
+She was understandably nervous about putting her work out into the world and was working really hard to get everything (synopsis, query letter) as good as it can be.

-She is also putting together a list of the agents she wants to query, and because she’s smart, she’s reaching out to published authors she knows to ask if she can use their name in her letter.
-The trouble is, she told me, that no one is offering to help.
+She was also putting together a list of the agents she wants to query, and because she’s smart, she’s reaching out to published authors she knows to ask if she can use their name in her letter.
+The trouble is, she told me, that no one was offering to help.

 The Ask That Isn’t

 This surprised me.
 Usually writers are up for helping out a fellow writer, especially if it’s something as simple as “can I say that I know you?”

 Me: What exactly did you say?